 With a nudge towards other industry bodies, Vago remarked, ‘I call on all parties to work relentlessly towards this end and bring about the next great energy transition in our industry.’

 The Getting to Zero Coalition includes more than 150 companies within the maritime, energy, infrastructure and finance sectors and was established by the Global Maritime Forum, Friends of Ocean Action and the World Economic Forum in 2019.

-It followed a 2018 Call to Action launched by 34 stakeholders dedicated to decarbonising shipping, which will be delivered to governments around the world ahead of COP26 – the UN climate change conference taking place November 1-12 in Scotland – that makes three demands: setting a target for zero emission shipping by 2050; deploying commercially viable zero emission vessels by 2030; and joint action by the private and public sectors.
+It followed a 2018 call to action by 34 stakeholders dedicated to decarbonising shipping, which will be delivered to governments around the world ahead of COP26 – the UN climate change conference taking place November 1-12 in Scotland – that makes three demands: setting a target for zero emission shipping by 2050; deploying commercially viable zero emission vessels by 2030; and joint action by the private and public sectors.

-The cruise division of MSC Group claims to have introduced an annual efficiency improvement of 2-4% across its fleet, alleging that by 2019 it had achieved a 28% efficiency improvement compared to 2008 and is therefore already on track to meet the IMO’s 2030 40% intensity reduction target.
+The cruise division of MSC Group claims to have introduced an annual efficiency improvement of 2-4% across its fleet and said that by 2019 it had achieved a 28% efficiency improvement compared to 2008 so is therefore already on track to meet the IMO’s 2030 40% intensity reduction target.

 But a spokesperson for the company said, ‘Looking ahead, energy efficiency improvements and operational measures alone will not be enough to put the shipping sector on a decarbonisation course, and for this reason, MSC cruise division is actively helping accelerate the significant technological evolution that is required.

 ‘In this spirit, the company is taking part in several industry research projects seeking to develop the technologies and fuels that offer a potential to enable zero-emissions ships.’